TickTeam/guide-tt/ticktick_web_app/how_to_move_a_task_in_another_list.md

 1.Select a task.

-2.Click the list name at the bottom of the right panel.
+2.Click its list at the bottom of the right panel.

-3.Choose one list to fulfill the movement.
+3.Select a list to fulfill the movement.

 ![](../images/image1.4.13X.png)